iapyeh/sshscript/v3a/index.md

 ---
-title: "SSHScript v3.0"
+title: "SSHScript v3 Documents"
 nav_order: 1
 has_children: true
 ---

-# SSHScript v3.0 Reference Guide, 2026
+# SSHScript v3 Documents

 ## What is SSHScript?